TheKevJames/you-should-read/docs/source/database/index.rst

 ========

 YouShouldRead has a `postgres`_ database.
-In the future, I might use `SchemaCrawler`_ or something to display its schema here.
+In the future, I might use `Schema Crawler`_ or something to display its schema here.

 .. _`postgres`: https://www.postgresql.org/